Four Unknown Villages in Europe that are Worth Visiting

 In the unknown villages of Europe that every traveler should put, the countryside of Britain has a very special place.
 Castle Combe is often referred to by the British as the most fairy tale village in the country.
 It is located northwest of Wiltshire, near Bath.
 It is 144 km from London and can be reached by train from London St Pancras or by car.
 It is also not surprising that several Hollywood movies were shot in this place.
-Medieval buildings, narrow cobblestones, stone bridges, all well harmonized with the green landscape create a landscape that even the best set designer could not create.
+Medieval buildings, narrow cobblestones, and stone bridges, all well harmonized with the green landscape create a landscape that even the best-set designer could not create.
 So transform for a while as Oliver Twist and fly from roof to roof, sharing joy and happiness.

 Giethoorn, The Netherlands